ExplicITConsulting/ExplicITConsulting.github.io/open-source/set-outlooksignatures.en.md

 ---
 layout: page
-title: Set-OutlookSignatures and the Benefactor Circle add-on
+title: Set-OutlookSignatures and the <span style="font-weight: bold; background-image: linear-gradient(to right, darkgoldenrod, goldenrod, darkgoldenrod, goldenrod, darkgoldenrod); background-clip: text; color: transparent;">Benefactor Circle add-on</span>
 subtitle: Email signatures and out-of-office replies for Exchange and all of Outlook.<br>Full-featured, cost-effective, unsurpassed data privacy.
 description: Set-OutlookSignatures and the Benefactor Circle add-on.
 Email signatures and out-of-office replies for Exchange and all of Outlook.
 Full-featured, cost-effective, unsurpassed data privacy.
 image: